Marek-Chalabis/Stock-buyer-microservices/README.md

 This is done by connecting separate services into one network.
 (services should be in different repos but for readability they are under one repo):

-- [Reporter](reporter): The core of the project, connects all services and enables trades manually or by a bot
+- [Reporter](reporter): The core of the project, connects all services and enables trades manually or by a bot.
+Exposed on port 5000

-- [Stock Screener](stock_screener): Microservice responsible for stock creation
+- [Stock Screener](stock_screener): Microservice responsible for stock creation.

 These microservices will be changed or adjusted to reporter logic.